 The Laboratory of Avian Medicine & Pathology has a long history of service to the poultry industry of Pennsylvania, going all the way back to the early career of Dr. Evan L. Stubbs (1920s), when the state diagnostic laboratory was located in Philadelphia.

-To provide the best possible diagnostic service to Pennsylvania and regional poultry producers, hatcheries, service personnel, feed companies and breeder companies, the Laboratory of Avian Medicine and Pathology has three distinct missions: Service, Teaching and Research.
+The mission of the Laboratory of Avian Medicine & Pathology is to provide the best possible diagnostic service to Pennsylvania and regional poultry producers, hatcheries, service personnel, feed companies, breeder companies, and veterinarians.